-Most jute rugs are sold in cozy, neutral designs that fit in any lifestyle.
-Tan, brown and beige are popular colors for jute rugs so they can be used in both modern and classic room designs.
+Most are sold in cozy, neutral designs that fit in any lifestyle.
+Tan, brown and beige are popular colors for jute rugs so they can be used in both contemporary and traditional room designs.
 Jute has a down-home, rough-hewn texture that adds character to any floor or room.

 If you’re on a budget, jute rugs are also among the least expensive area rugs available.

 Vacuum your jute rug twice a week.
 Use a suction vacuum without a beater bar, and guide the vacuum over the rug in several different directions.
 Go over the rug a few times to remove all dirt and debris.
 Jute is the softest of the natural fibers which does lead to some issues with durability if they’re not regularly cleaned and maintained.
 Always make sure to rotate your rug at least once a year to make sure that it is wearing down evenly over time.